-The evolution of water levels in all observation wells clearly shows the acceleration of groundwater withdrawal in Qp aquifer, especially after the Hanoi's administrative regulation in May 2008 with the rising demands for water.
+The evolution of water levels in all observation wells clearly shows the acceleration of groundwater withdrawal in $Q{\rm p}$ aquifer, especially after the Hanoi's administrative regulation in May 2008 with the rising demands for water.
 The comparison of InSAR data with the data of water level in the aquifers suggests the important effect of the intense urbanization on the water resources.
-The development of impermeable coverage prevents the infiltration of precipitation for recharging of Qh aquifer and together with the drawdown of piezometric level in Qp aquifer due to pumping; this level of Qh aquifer could be also lowered in the adjacent areas of water production plants.
+The development of impermeable coverage prevents the infiltration of precipitation for the recharging of $Q{\rm h}$ aquifer, together with the drawdown of piezometric level in $Q{\rm p}$ aquifer due to pumping; this level of $Q{\rm h}$ aquifer could be also lowered in the adjacent areas of water production plants.

-5.3 Combination of Multiple Factors
+5.3 Combination of multiple factors

-We therefore suggest that the spatial variations of the subsidence observed from our InSAR results over the Hanoi urban region are related to a combination of the lateral variations of the geological composition of the underground, the piezometric level in the Qp aguifer, the density of urban development, and the foundation design of the constructions.
+We therefore suggest that the spatial variations of the subsidence observed from our InSAR results over the Hanoi urban region are related to a combination of the lateral variations of several factors such as: the geological composition of the underground, the piezometric level in the $Q{\rm p}$ aquifer, the density of urban development, and the foundation design of the constructions.
 The first subsidence area in Hoang Mai district is a good example of this combination, which explains the variations of the mean velocity from the northern to the southern parts of this area (Fig. 4a).
-In the north, the first meters of the ground correspond to sandy clay with organic matter and sand layers, i.e. material susceptible to compact due to a loading weight and a reduction of water content in the pore medium (Figs. 7b and 8a).
+In the north, the first meters of the ground correspond to sandy clay with organic matter and sand layers, that is, material susceptible to compaction due to a loading weight and a reduction of water content in the pore medium (Figs. 7b and 8a).
 In this area, Phap Van and Tuong Mai water production plants operate with an important withdrawal capacity (Fig. 11).
 At the northern part of the subsidence area, the density of construction is very high.
-The groundwater level in the Qh aquifer is down to -5.0 m b.s.l. which corresponds to a depth of 10.0 m below the topographic surface and the piezometric level in the Qp aquifer is down to -17.0 m b.s.l. which corresponds to a depth of 22.0 m below the topographic surface (Fig. 12c).
-The maximum of deformation is located precisely where the water level in the Qp aquifer is the deeper (Fig. 8a and 8b).
-North of the location of maximum deformation, the presence of sharp gradients of deformation could be explained by the abrupt variation of thickness of sand and clay loam layers surrounding of borehole LKT46 (Figs. 7a and 8a).
-In the southern part of this subsidence area, in Thanh Tri and Thuong Tin suburban districts, the subsidence rates are very low (Fig. 8b) even if the geology is similarly loamy sand and sand layers (Figs. 3 and 7a).
-However, below these districts the groundwater level in Qh aquifer remains high, up to 4.5 m above sea level (a.s.l.) and the piezometric level in Qp aguifer remains high, up to -0.5 m b.s.l.
-(Fig. 8a) and no water production plants are susceptible to affect the water level in the deep Qp aquifer.
+The groundwater level in the Q_h aquifer is down to -5.0 m b.s.l., which corresponds to a depth of 10.0 m below the topographic surface.
+The piezometric level in the Q_p aquifer is down to $-17.0 \,\mathrm{m}\,\mathrm{b.s.l.}$, which corresponds to a depth of 22.0 m below the topographic surface (Fig. 12c).
+The maximum of deformation is located precisely where the water level in the Q_p aquifer is deeper (Fig. 8a, b).
+North of the location of maximum deformation, the presence of sharp gradients of deformation could be explained by the abrupt variation of thickness of sand and clay loam layers surrounding borehole LKT46 (Figs. 7a and 8a).
+In the southern part of this subsidence area, in Thanh Tri and Thuong Tin suburban districts, the subsidence rates are very low (Fig. 8b) even if the geology is similarly loamy sand and sand layers (Figs. 3) and 7a).
+However, below these districts the groundwater level in Q_h aquifer remains high, up to 4.5 m above sea level (a.s.l.) and the piezometric level in Q_p aquifer remains high, up to -0.5 m b.s.l.
+(Fig. 8a); no water production plants are susceptible to affect the water level in the deep Q_p aquifer.